The Best 25 Coffee Grinders of 2022

 This post is specifically about electric coffee grinders, by the way.
 If you’re thinking about manual coffee grinders, see my best manual hand coffee grinders post.

-The various kinds of coffee grinders
+The various types of coffee grinders

 Next up we’ll move on to the “grinding wheel” grinders.
 These are a handful of grinders all with a similar design and a similar price point, and they have a couple of things in common.

-1. They’re extremely cheap.
+1. They’re very cheap.

 2. They have weird, blunt burrs, that the manufacturers refer to as “grinding wheels”.

 Finally, we’ll get onto the mid-range grinders and upwards.
 This is where you’ll find grinders such as the Eureka Mignon, Sette 270, Niche Zero, and other high quality, popular grinders.
-Obviously, if you know what kind of coffee grinder you’re looking for, you can just jump to the relevant section.
+Obviously, if you know what kind of grinder you’re looking for, you can just jump to the relevant section.

-So if you can, I would very highly advise that you skip this section and move swiftly on, but if you can’t stretch the budget & you absolutely must get one of the cheaper blade grinders, then have a look at these:
+So if you can, I would very highly recommend that you skip this section and move swiftly on, but if you can’t stretch the budget & you absolutely must get one of the cheaper blade grinders, then have a look at these:

-Duronic Electric Grinding machine CG250
+Duronic Electric Coffee Grinder CG250

 Check Price – Amazon UK

-I say “usually”, the exception is if you’re buying coffee beans from a local roaster who’ll grind for you when you collect, or if you’re buying from me :-), all of my coffee at The Coffee works is available whole bean of course, however if you want it pre-ground, just select the pre-ground choice and we’ll grind it as we’re bagging it up, on the same day of dispatch, to maintain maximum freshness:
+I say “usually”, the exception is if you’re buying coffee beans from a local roaster who’ll grind for you when you collect, or if you’re buying from me :-), all of my coffee at The Coffee works is available whole bean of course, but if you want it pre-ground, just select the pre-ground option and we’ll grind it as we’re bagging it up, on the same day of dispatch, to maintain maximum freshness:

 Use discount code CBNC25 for 25% off your first order at Coffeeworks

-Muzili Family Electric Coffee mill
+Muzili Family Electric Coffee Grinder

 Check Price – Amazon UK